mikeal200/MoodyBluez/README.md

 The entry class will deal with all the details of each entry.
 It will identify the day of the week, connects it with the mood, and a string will hold the reason for the user.

+Interfaces:

+iMoodDAO: Interface that will allow users to enter information about their mood.
+iDateDAO: Interface that will display dates and allow user to edit dates.
+iEntryDAO: Interface that will show the various entries the user inputs.

+Resources:

+MainActivity
+MainViewModel
+ContextAwareViewModel
+RetrofitClientInstance

 ## JSON Schema

 This is what we plan to export to another app.